Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 ### Command Line Configuration Payload

 This information from a site survey can be given to the `csi` command as command line arguments.
 The information is shown here to explain what data is needed.
-It won't be used until moving to the procedure [Bootstrap PIT Node](index.md#bootstrap_pit_node)
+It will not be used until moving to the procedure [Bootstrap PIT Node](index.md#bootstrap_pit_node)

 The air-cooled cabinet is known to `csi` as a `river` cabinet.
 The liquid-cooled cabinets are either `mountain` or `hill` (if a TDS system).

 For more description of these settings and the default values, see [[Default IP Address Ranges](../introduction/csm_overview.md#default_ip_address_ranges) and the other topics in [CSM Overview](../introduction/csm_overview.md)